uptonking/note4yaoo/note-react-faq-repeat.md

 - Is it safe?
 Yes.
 At the end of the day the JSX is just converted into a JSON object, which is totally fine to memoize.

-## How to implement useState with useReducer
+## How to implement useState with useReducer 使用useReducer实现useState

 ```JS
 // 简单版